bzlee-bio/scbridge/python/README.md

 <!-- ## Citation

-If you use scbridge in your research, please cite:
+If you use scio in your research, please cite:

 ```
 [Citation information will be added]